 - Data for reporting year 2019 for Germany, Lithuania, Liechtenstein, and Portugal is incomplete.

 - Data for reporting year 2020 for Cyprus, Denmark, Germany, Italy, Lithuania, Malta and Portugal is incomplete.

 The portal will be updated and a new version will be made available as soon as missing reporting has been submitted.

 Emissions to land have generally been very scarcely reported and the data is incomplete.
 As a result these have not been included of the current version of the portal.
 We are assessing how to improve this in the future and we plan to include these emissions in the portal in due course.

 Finally, the EEA, supported by its ETC (ETC/ATNI) mapped data historically reported to the E-PRTR (2007-2016) and IED (LCP inventory 2016 and 2017) to the new data model used for this portal.
 This was possible by using as starting point administrative data reported under EU Registry, E-PRTR and Large Combustion Plants for reporting year 2017.
 Thematic data regarding pollutant releases and transfers as well as waste transfers reported to the E-PRTR for reporting years 2007 to 2016 have been made available for download in the Download section of the portal.
-Work is ongoing to incorporate this data as a feature of the map viewer of this portal.
-The final stages of this process are progressing well and this will be incorporated as soon as possible.
+Since December 2021, this data is also available as a feature of the map viewer of this portal.

 Geographical coverage: EU Member States, Iceland, Liechtenstein, Norway, Serbia, Switzerland and the United Kingdom.
 As result of the Brexit withdrawal agreement, as of reporting year 2020, information regarding Industrial Sites, Facilities and Large Combustion Plant from Northern Ireland only will be included only for the EU Registry data.